 Flavors can be a bit hit and miss.
 Fine textured powder is somewhat messy.

 Pure micellar casein provides a steady release of branched chain amino acids to help boost recovery and prevent muscle breakdown.
 Cold pressed to preserve quality and purity.
-Offers 26g of protein at only 110 calories per serving.
-Contains no fat or carbohydrates.
-Free of artificial colors, flavors, and sweeteners.
+Offers 24g of protein per serving.
+10 grams of BCAAS, L-Glutamine and precursors per serving.